sauladam/omnipay-secupay/README.md

 if($response->getTransactionStatus() == 'accepted')
 {
     // Everything was fine, the payment went through, the order is now ready to ship.

+    // This is the id that references the actual payment
+    // and that you'll see in the Secupay backend - not to be confused
+    // with the transaction reference for API queries.
+    $transactionId = $response->getTransactionId();
 }
 ```